aframevr/aframe-site/README.md

 Then load __[`http://localhost:4000/`](http://localhost:4000/)__!

-You may need to occasionally need to resart the server if you cause breaking changes.
+You may need to occasionally need to restart the server if you cause breaking changes.
 Just proceed as usual.

 ## Writing Documentation